pico-fbw/pico-fbw/README.md

 - Fast and efficient computation leads to minimal input lag on the controls
 - Flexibility; the system can easily be reconfigured through a configuration file to suit your and your aircraft's needs
 - Extensive documentation to make setup and usage easy
+- Support for both standard and Pico W models
-- Fully open-source codebase with fully commented code
+- Fully open-source codebase with commented code

 ## Materials